Carole1808/Carole1808/README.md

 ### 📈 Bellabeat Case Study (Excel, SQL, Tableau)
 [View Project](https://github.com/Carole1808/data-analyst-portfolio/tree/main/Bellabeat-Case-Study)
+Analyze smart device usage data (from Fitbit) to understand user behavior patterns in physical activity, intensity, calories burned, and engagement.
+These insights will guide marketing strategies for Bellabeat products and identify how users could benefit from Bellabeat's wellness-focused features.

 ## 🚀 The Journey Behind Those Projects
 This portfolio doesn't just showcase the final visualizations — it tells the story of the entire journey I went through to complete this project.
 From understanding the business context and cleaning raw data, to analyzing trends, building DAX measures, and designing department-specific dashboards in Power BI, every step was an opportunity to grow.